KostasValeckas/PyLongslit/docs/flat.rst

 There are ways to remove these stripes (fringing), but they are not implemented in the software in order to keep the pipeline simple.
-The pictures above are agressively normalized to show the stripes - they are not as prominent as they appear in the pictures.
+The pictures above are aggressively normalized to show the stripes - they are not as prominent as they appear in the pictures.

 Considerations on spatial normalization
 -----------------------------------------

-The normalization in spacial direction is performed under the assumption that the uneven spacial illumination of the detector flat-field is caused by the flat-field source itself being uneven through the length of the slit.
+The normalization in spatial direction is performed under the assumption that the uneven spatial illumination of the detector flat-field is caused by the flat-field source itself being uneven through the length of the slit.
 This infers another assumption that the uneven spatial illumination is not caused by the optical system itself - and that the light of the science object can be assumed to have the same intensity (on the large scale), regardless of where the object is placed on the slit.
-This assumption might be not valid for some instruments.
+This assumption might not be valid for some instruments.
-You can try to do a reduction run with spacial normalization, and if you start seeing strange artifacts in the reduced science frames, you can try to do the reduction without spacial normalization.
+You can try to do a reduction run with spatial normalization, and if you start seeing strange artifacts in the reduced science frames, you can try to do the reduction without spatial normalization.

-For users new to data reduction - short introduction to falt-fielding
+For users new to data reduction - short introduction to flat-fielding
 ----------------------------------------------------------------------------

 Since the number of pixels on a detector is in the order of millions, it is necessary to assume homogeneous pixel